 - Optionally: PM and VM topologies.
 For some versions of the VM placement problem, the topology of the PMs (and potentially also other elements of the DC network, e.g., switches) and/or the communication relationships among VMs may be of interest.
 For this purpose, appropriate formats already exist, so that there is no need to define a new format.
-Specifically, the BRITE format that CloudSim already uses for specifying network topologies is adequate for our purposes. - Parameters of the test.
+Specifically, the BRITE format6 that CloudSim already uses for specifying network topologies is adequate for our purposes. - Parameters of the test.
 One more file is used which contains the parameters that drive the given test case.
 This configuration file must be easily readable and editable, so once again we settled for using YAML.
-In our current implementation, the configuration file only contains the names of the files that contain the PM data, the static VM data, and the dynamic VM data; see Figure 5 for an example.
+In our current implementation, the configuration file only contains the names of the files that contain the PM data, the static VM data, and the dynamic VM data for each considered resource type; see Figure 5 for an example.
 If necessary, further parameters can also be configured here, e.g., the algorithms to run and their parameters.

 '''

-workload: testdata/all/control_planetlab_cpuusage.txt
+hosts: testdata/all/1200_pm_hosts.txt

 vms: testdata/all/control_planetlab_vms.txt

-hosts: testdata/all/1200_pm_hosts.txt
+workload_cpu: testdata/all/control_planetlab_cpuusage.txt

 '''